 Ugly Betty's Wilhelmina Slater (Vanessa Williams) was truly the boss from hell, but she looked absolutely fabulous while being it.
 The former supermodel is a self-absorbed diva running a huge magazine so naturally, she cares a great deal about her fashion choices.
 Her sophisticated wardrobe is full of colors like white, gold and silver, and she isn't one to shy away from embracing animal prints and fur.
 Wilhelmina always looked sophisticated and elegant both in the office and outside of it.

 Alexis Colby (Dynasty)

-Queen of drama and epic scheming, Alexis Colby (Joan Collins) became an instant fashion icon on the 1980s soap opera Dynasty.
+Queen of drama and epic scheming, Alexis Colby (Joan Collins) became an instant fashion icon in the 1980s soap opera Dynasty.
 With her penchant for flair and over-the-top glamour, she became the quintessential character you love to hate.
-With such a big and in your face personality, Alexis's style reflected her diva-like attitude.
+With such a big and in-your-face personality, Alexis's style reflected her diva-like attitude.
 With a multitude of one-shouldered frocks, fur ensembles and dazzling jewel accessories, the character is indeed one of the most glamorous to ever appear on television.

 Kelly Taylor (Beverly Hills, 90210)

 West Beverly Queen B Kelly Taylor (Jennie Garth) was the ultimate cool-girl high schooler of the 90s, making everyone enviable of her impressive wardrobe.
 Her laid back, California style included many denim shorts and jackets, floral blouses and dresses, colorful blazers and cute rompers.
 The character always looked so effortless and lovely, and her long blonde locks only further gave her that ultimate California girl vibe.